trevor-troll/copy-hw3-ruby/README.md

 This homework introduces the Rails MVC flow by building a simple RottenPotatoes-style app.
 You will complete and verify a basic Movies CRUD interface with Rails conventions.

-**NOTE: If you are working on a local computer, do not clone this repo to your workspace.
-Fork it first, then clone your fork.**

 Notice
 --------------
 Make sure the ruby version is set to 3.3.8 in your Gemfile: